Bristol Mouse Control

 > Adjoining Properties:

-Adjoining properties can be significant and utterly dreadful sources of mouse activity.
-In some areas we see terraced houses that are over 100 properties long, making lasting control almost impossible.Mice will travel through attics, under floors and along gutters to find food and other resources and sometimes these house mice will decide to stay.
+Adjoining buildings can be significant and utterly dreadful sources of mouse activity.
+In some areas we see terraced houses that are over 100 properties long, making lasting elimination almost impossible.Mice will travel through attics, under floors and along gutters to find food and other resources and sometimes a house mouse will decide to stay.

-It is a sad and disturbing truth that mice from adjoining properties are hard to control quickly.
-The best you can hope for is that any mouse activity remains in the structure of the building and not your living space, without damaging wires.
+It is a sad and disturbing truth that rodents from adjoining properties are hard to eliminate quickly.
+The best you can hope for is that any mouse activity remains concealed inside the structure of the building and not your living space, without damaging wires.